- 1 Best Whole House Electric Tankless Water Heaters

 Q: Are electric tankless water heaters energy efficient?

 When it comes to energy efficiency, nothing beats electric tankless water heaters.
 They regularly achieve an energy efficiency score in the range of 98-99 percent.
 This makes them better than gas tankless heaters in terms of energy efficiency.
 Here are some features to consider while buying a high-efficiency water heater.

 Q: How much electricity does a gas tankless water heater use?

-Even though gas tankless water heaters primarily use natural gas as fuel, most models actually require electricity to get the pilot light to burn.
+Gas tankless water heaters primarily use natural gas as fuel.
+However, most models actually require electricity to get the pilot light to burn.
 This starter creates a spark, which then ignites the gas to start heating up the water you’ll use to take your shower.
 For more information, read our detailed gas tankless water heater buying guide.

 Learn the factors that will influence your water heater’s life expectancy.

 Best Electric Tankless Water Heaters Comparison Chart